 The third in a new series of events to connect and support the photographic community in and around Sheffield.
 The sessions are presented by Redeye members Karina Lax and Jeremy Abrahams.
 This event features the work of Arpita Shah and the late Martin Jenkinson, and also includes time for discussion and networking.

 6 December 2018, 19:00 to 21:00

-During this event, Illuminate will introduce presentations from artists involved in their project, investigating the lasting impact and legacy of Hull City of Culture 2017, specifically the impact it had on Hull and its cultural industries.
+During this event, Illuminate will introduce presentations from artists involved in their project and other guest speakers, investigating the lasting impact and legacy of Hull City of Culture 2017, specifically the impact it had on Hull and its cultural industries.
 The session will also provide Hull-based photographers with a platform to develop their network.

 2 February 2019, 10:30 to 16:30